 LABEL DESCRIPTION Device Setting Reset Click this button to clear all Switch configuration information you configured and return to the factory defaults.
-If you want to access the Switch Web Configurator again, you may need to change the IP address of your computer to be in the same subject as that of the default Switch IP address. address of your computer to be in the same subnet as that of the default Switch IP address (192.168.1.3).
+If you want to access the Switch Web Configurator again, you may need to change the IP address of your computer to be in the same subnet as that of the default Switch IP address (192.168.1.3).
 Reboot Click this button to restart the Switch without physically turning the power off.
+Firmware upgrade Click this button to upgrade the Switch to the latest firmware.